Gus Fisher (fashion): Life

-Fisher was born in Paraparaumu, New Zealand on 11 December 1920.
+Fisher was born in Paraparaumu, New Zealand, on 11 December 1920.
 He was the youngest of six children of parents Michael Fisher and Fanny Dabscheck.
 His father, Michael, was a Jewish immigrant from Shumsk in Ukraine (then Russia) via London.
 His mother, Fanny, was the daughter of Russian Jews who had immigrated to Australia.

-Gus was eight years younger than his eldest brother Sir Woolf Fisher, co-founder of Fisher and Paykel, the very successful whiteware company.
+Gus was eight years younger than his eldest brother Sir Woolf Fisher, co-founder of Fisher and Paykel, the very successful appliance company.

 At 15, Gus left school and went to work for his second brother Louis Jacob (Lou).
 Lou founded El Jay (named after his initials) as a whiteware importing and distribution business.
 After the imposition of whiteware import tariffs Lou decided to diversify and began to manufacture women's clothing.
 This is where Gus Fisher excelled.

 Gus Fisher served in Tonga during World War II as a gunnery sergeant.
 He returned to Auckland in 1945 to become managing director of El Jay.